November 12, 2025

 What to do if your SIM has been swapped

-As soon as you realize your number is no longer working, contact your mobile service provider immediately.
+As soon as you realize your number is no longer working, contact your phone carrier.
 If you’re using a phone number with a traditional carrier and don’t have access to cell service, ask a friend or family member if you can use their phone.
 Better yet, connect to Wi-Fi and download TextNow to get a free local number that you can use for any calls or texts during this time.

-And lastly, while it is harder to disable 2FA without the phone number it was set up with, it is possible.
+While it is harder to disable 2FA without the phone number it was set up with, it is possible.
 If you saved the original “back up codes” provided, you can disable it with those.
-But in most cases, you may just need to contact customer support of the account the 2FA is set up with to disable it/secure that account.
+But in most cases, you may just need to contact customer support of the account the 2FA is set up with to disable it and secure that account.

 STOP!
 Paying for phone service